IOVgomezdn/bc-runes-js/README.md

   // only the rune name or the id is needed in a transfer object const res = await transfer([
     { amount: 'how many runes to transfer',
-      to: 'taproot address to send the runes',
+      to: 'taproot address to send the runes to',
-      runeId: 'the id of the rune'
+      runeId: 'the id of the rune',
       name: 'the full name of the rune, with or without spacers' },
     {